aboutsummaryrefslogtreecommitdiff

 1. It reduces the attack surface by placing the bootloader and images away from the physical machine and recommending you to use Full Disk Encryption (FDE) to store your operating system, swap and data.

 2. Infection is still possible in plenty of unencrypted/unauthenticated software residing in the machine, such as BIOS, network firmware and potential backdoors such as Intel's AMT/ME.
+Nowadays seems like there are plenty of places were malicious code can be placed, not to say about the many ways miniaturized hardware can be implanted.

 3. The USB stick itself is not a static device: it's has a built-in controller that could be exploited to present to your computer a compromised kernel or initramfs (BadUSB attacks).